Guidance and FAQs for The Hitmaker Fund

 Activity supported is likely to include:

-- Recording costs (e.g. daily studio hire, tracking, production and mixing fees) *This should be detailed in your application form with a budget, timeline and trajectory*
+- Studio hire costs (e.g. daily studio hire, tracking, production and mixing fees) *This should be detailed in your application form with a budget, timeline and trajectory*

 - Costs relating to songwriter camps, co-writes, collaboration, etc.